Pastranomy: Close to Katz's Home Made Pastrami Recipe

 Preparation time.
 Oy!

 Serve with.
 Latkes and kosher dill pickled tomatoes and potato salad.
+Skip the kosher wine and go for a beer.

 4 pounds of good corned beef, preferably home made (click for recipe)